superagent-ai/superagent/README.md

 ### Scan

-Analyze repositories for AI agent-targeted attacks like repo poisoning, prompt injections, and malicious instructions.
-Runs in a secure Daytona sandbox.
+Analyze repositories for AI agent-targeted attacks such as repo poisoning and malicious instructions.

 **TypeScript:**